ParallelAgile/CodeBot/codebot-reference/ui-components/map-picker.md

 ---
 layout: page
-title: Media Player
+title: Map Picker
-permalink: /codebot-reference/ui-components/media-player
+permalink: /codebot-reference/ui-components/map-picker
 parent: UI Component Reference
 grand_parent: CodeBot Reference
-nav_order: 10
+nav_order: 9
 ---

-# UI Component Reference: Media Player
+# UI Component Reference: Map Picker

-A media player can be either a video player or an audio player, depending on the input type.
-It can play media from a URL, via the `url` tag (e.g. a YouTube link), or from an uploaded file, by linking the UI element to a domain class and the relevant file attribute.
+A map picker can be used as a form input component, to choose a single 'latitude, longitude' value; or as a simple location chooser; other components can then listen for a UI event via the `bind` tag or a dependency arrow.
+The map can be populated with map markers, each of which is a domain item loaded via the `domain` tag or by linking the map to a domain class with a Dependency arrow.
+In this case, the UI selection event will be a `domain object selected` event, much like a table or listbox.

 ## Which wireframe component?